Weining Bao

 Biography

-Dr. Bao has taught at universities in various countries, such as Australia and China.
+Professor Bao has taught at universities in various countries, such as Australia and China.
 He has taught Marketing Research and Pricing at undergraduate level and Dynamic Methods at postgraduate level.
-At UConn, he teaches Digital Marketing and Advanced Modeling.
+At UConn, he teaches Digital Marketing Analytics and has previously taught Advanced Modeling.

 Featured Publications